A healthy pregnancy begins before you even get pregnant. Here’s some pre-pregnancy planning to start your journey to motherhood.

 The first few weeks of pregnancy are crucial to a baby’s development.
 However, many women don’t even realize they’re pregnant until several weeks after conception.
 That’s why a little pre-pregnancy planning goes a long way.

-If you’re planning to become pregnant, taking these steps can help reduce risks for both you and your little one, as proper health before deciding to become pregnant is almost as important as maintaining a healthy lifestyle during pregnancy.
+If you’re planning for pregnancy, there are steps you can take to help reduce risks for both you and your little one.
+“Proper health before deciding to become pregnant is almost as important as maintaining a healthy lifestyle during pregnancy,” said Melissa G. Davis, a certified nurse midwife with Vanderbilt Women’s Health.
 With that in mind, here’s what needs to be part of your pre-pregnancy planning.

 Stop smoking.